May 2nd to May 30th 2022

 The System Dynamics approach, rooted in Systems Thinking, is best suited for the deconstruction and analysis of complex socio-economic environments and political systems.
 There is a growing call among scientists and practitioners today on systemic approaches to tackle complex problems such as the climate and environmental crises.
 System dynamics is a multidisciplinary approach that uses both qualitative and quantitative methods.
 It has been successfully applied for other complex socioeconomic questions such as for national planning models, analysing climate change policies, food market transformation, and government health policies.
 ERASME’S System Dynamics Online Course aims to introduce academics and practitioners from the business, policy-making and NGO sectors to thinking in systems, understanding the dynamic nature of system behaviour and acquiring basic system dynamic modelling skills.
 For applicants from the academic sector, the course is designed for graduates and postgraduates.
 In special circumstances, undergraduate students may be accepted, providing they demonstrate the relevance of the course for their degree and have sufficient knowledge and/or experience in the field.

-ERASME’s System Dynamics Online Course runs over a 4-week period, between May 3rd and May 31st 2021, and can be taken independently, as an introductory course into System Dynamics, or as the pre-requisite for ERASME’s Summer School on System Dynamics for Sustainability.
-Please note that for applicants from the academic sector, the summer school is designed for postgraduates (PhD students and post-docs).
+ERASME’s System Dynamics Online Course runs over a 4-week period, between May 2nd and May 30th 2022, and can be taken independently, as an introductory course into System Dynamics, or as the pre-requisite for ERASME’s Summer School on System Dynamics for Sustainability (details coming up soon).
+Please note that for applicants from the academic sector, the online course and summer school is designed for postgraduates (PhD students and post-docs).
 In special circumstances, a very limited number of graduate (Master) students may be accepted at the summer school, providing they demonstrate the relevance of the course for their degree, can show sufficient knowledge and/or experience in the field and submit a strong application.
 The online course requires ~4h workload per week, consisting of online lectures, reading materials, individual assignments, forum discussions and live interactions with the teachers.
 Upon successful completion, participants will receive a certificate.

 - Get a brief overview of the concepts of sustainable development and strong/weak sustainability;